-If convicted of arson, penalties can include: 2 to 6 years in state prison for arson of a structure that is uninhabited, or forest land; 3 to 8 years in prison for setting fire to an inhabited dwelling; 5 to 9 years for arson that causes substantial bodily injury or harm.
+If convicted, penalties can include: 2 to 6 years in state prison for setting fire to a structure that is uninhabited, or forest land; 3 to 8 years in prison for setting fire to an inhabited dwelling; 5 to 9 years for arson that causes substantial bodily injury or harm.

-The punishment for arson charges can vary and increase depending on the type and total of property burned, any injuries sustained, whether the fire was willfully or recklessly set, or if you have previous arson violations.
+The punishment for arson charges can vary and increase depending on the type and total of property burned, any injuries sustained, whether the fire was willfully or recklessly set, or if there are previous arson violations.

 If you or someone you know has been charged with arson, you should contact an experienced and knowledgeable criminal defense attorney to discuss your options.
 The dedicated attorneys at Bay Area Criminal Lawyers, PC offer free initial consultations as well as reasonable fees and financing options to meet our client’s needs.
 Our attorneys are available to discuss your specific situation 24 hours a day, seven days a week.
 We have three Bay Area office locations to serve you located in San Francisco, Dublin, and Redwood City, California.